Last Updated: June 22, 2026

 5. Not forgetting about the back-to-college audience

 College students are a large part of the back-to-school shopping crowd (and spend more on average).
-And their needs are often bigger than the K-12s.
+And their needs are often greater than those of K-12s.
 College students may require dorm gear, office supplies, books, and electronics.
-The current generation of college-aged shoppers is a treasure trove for user-generated content (UGC), featuring their purchases and style on social media with tours, decorating themes, and sharing their favorite inspirations.
+The current generation of college-aged shoppers is a treasure trove of user-generated content (UGC), featuring their purchases and style on social media, including tours, decorating themes, and favorite inspirations.

 Given the decade we’re in, the back-to-college market is all about Gen Z (but check out information about shoppers of all ages here).